StevenAdema/dark-forest-simulator/README.md

 ## Background

 If the Drake equation is right that there are many advance civilization in the universe, why haven't we heard from them?
-Cixin Liu's answer in the second book of this Three Body Problem gives a compelling an chilling answer: The Dark Forest Theory.
+Cixin Liu's answer in the second book of this Three Body Problem gives a compelling and chilling answer: The Dark Forest Theory.
 The argument is built on two axioms:
 1. Survival is the primary need of civilization
 2. Civilization continuously grows and expands, but the total matter in the universe remains constant.